onaio/tally-ho/README.md

 * Transitions: the possible transitions from the current state.
 * Actions: the actions a user can perform.
     * Transitioning the form to a new state.
-    * Updating the record by entering new data.
+    * Select correct version of field data.
+    * Enter comments and select options.
     * Printing a cover sheet for the record.

 #### User permissions system